MNV1988/ELIXIR-TrP-FAIR-Converge/_lesson-plans/accessible-data/topics/1-data-access.md

 Refers to the mechanisms for sharing sentitive or personal data, when it has been properly pseudonymized only after a formal application or approval process.
 This often involves legal agreements (e.g. Data Sharing Agreements, Data Processing Agreements)

 **Registered Access:**
 A less resctritive form of controlled access, where users register and agree to specific terms of use, often without individual project-by-project approval but still with a clear record of who is accesing data.
-An example of this, is request access in a Public Repository like DataverseNL.
+An example of this, is request access in a Public Repository like DataverseNL

 In this section aims to provide trainers with the foundational understandings of data accesibility, inspired by the FAIR principles and focusing on Life Sciences Data.